Leopold-Dev/Leopold-Dev.github.io/README.md

 # Readme

 Hello, everyone.
-It's a simple demo of CV and blog of Leopold Lee.
+It's a simple demo of CV and blog of Liyao Li.
 Something funny is coming!
 Won't wait too long.

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/LeopoldSCUT/LeopoldSCUT.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/liyaooi/liyaooi.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.